deborahleehamel/tweetish_sentiments/README.md

 Tweetitudes is a rails 5.0 application that uses a twitter gem to consume data from the Twitter RESTAPI and the Mashape - Tweet Sentiment Analysis API.

-**Heroku live app at: http://tweetitude.herokuapp.com/
+See LIVE app at: http://tweetitude.herokuapp.com/

 ### Setup

 To get set up with the tweetitude application, clone it